 Ghosts of the Tower of London

 The Tower of London is located on the north bank of the River Thames in central London, England.
-It was constructed in 1078 by William the Conqueror who invaded England at Pevensey Bay a dozen years earlier in 1066.
-For nearly 1000 years since its construction, the Tower of London has been used for a myriad of purposes including fortress, royal residence, prison, and finally home to the Crown Jewels of the United Kingdom.
+It was constructed in 1078 by William the Conqueror, who invaded England at Pevensey Bay a dozen years earlier in 1066.
+For nearly 1000 years since its construction, the Tower of London has been used for many purposes, including a fortress, royal residence, prison, and finally, home to the Crown Jewels of the United Kingdom.
 The history of England lives within these walls.
-Due to the many tragic events, which transpired there, it is believed numerous ghosts and phantoms reside within the towers and ramparts of the castle.
+Due to the many tragic events, which transpired there, numerous ghosts and phantoms are believed to reside within the towers and ramparts of the castle.
 The Tower of London is purported to be the most haunted building in England.

 As Richard tells the story ...

 A memorial on Tower Green remembers all those unfortunate souls who have been executed here over the centuries.
-Anne Boleyn and Lady Jane Grey are both said to return to the vicinity, while the ghost of Margaret Pole, Countess of Salisbury, roams here in a dramatic and alarming fashion.
-At the age of 72, she became an unwitting and undeserving target for Henry VIII's petty vengeance.
+Anne Boleyn and Lady Jane Grey are said to return to the vicinity while the ghost of Margaret Pole, Countess of Salisbury, roams here in an alarming fashion.
+At 72, she became an unwitting and undeserving target for Henry VIII's petty vengeance.
 Her son, Cardinal Pole, had vilified the king's claim as head of the Church in England.
-As the cardinal was safely ensconced in France, Henry had his mother brought to the block on May 27, 1541.
+As the cardinal was safely ensconced in France, Henry brought his mother to the block on May 27, 1541.
 The executioner told the spirited old lady to kneel, but she refused.
-'So should traitors do and I am none' she sneered.
+"So should traitors do, and I am none," she sneered.
 The executioner raised his axe, took a swing at her, and then chased the screaming countess around the scaffold, where he literally hacked her to death.
-The shameful spectacle has been repeated several times on the anniversary of Margaret's death, as her shrieking phantom is pursued throughout eternity by a ghostly executioner.- Richard Jones
+The shameful spectacle has been repeated several times on the anniversary of Margaret's death, as a ghostly executioner pursues her shrieking phantom throughout eternity.- Richard Jones